-It seems like I the “rashes” of quilts. for weeks every call is a vintage top, or even more specifically a Vintage Dresden Plate.
+It seems like I get “rashes” of quilts.
+For weeks every call is a vintage top, or even more specifically a Vintage Dresden Plate.
 Then for weeks it will be baby clothing quilts.
 Last fall it was memory quilts from adult clothing.

 If you are thinking of making a memory quilt, here are some things I learned along the way:

 Look in your closet.
 I know when I look in mine, I see blue, black, more blue, more black and nothing made of fabric that would catch my attention in a quilt shop.
 Most people have clothing that is less bright, less interesting and less vibrant than the materials traditionally used in a quilt.
 Keep that in mind and try to find one article that will awaken the others.
 A shot of hot pink, or sunny yellow might be just what is needed to take your memory quilt out of drab and into fab.

 Memory Quilts May Have “Work-Arounds”

 When working from clothing, chances are high you will not be able to find more than 5 or 6 inches of fabric that has no seams in it.
 Darts, pockets, pleats and the way fabric is cut to be fitted can make a challenge when building a memory quilt.
 You will need to be prepared to come up with creative “work-arounds.”
 Pockets, patches, buttons or zippers can make the quilt so much more personal and special.
 Sometimes, you can use a piece that is really unique if it is flat (flat enough) and incorporate it into your memory quilt.
 When that happens, you can take credit for extra design work 🙂